mario-to-lowercase/MicroDoc/pages/server-configuration.md

-# 🌍 Server Configuration for Microblog
+# 🌍 Server Configuration for MicroDoc

-This document provides detailed instructions for configuring various web servers to work optimally with Microblog, particularly for enabling clean URLs and proper routing.
+This document provides detailed instructions for configuring various web servers to work optimally with MicroDoc, particularly for enabling clean URLs and proper routing.

 ---

 ## 🤔 Why Server Configuration Matters

-Microblog uses client-side routing to create a smooth, single-page application experience.
+MicroDoc uses client-side routing to create a smooth, single-page application experience.
 Without proper server configuration, you may encounter issues such as:

 - 404 errors when directly accessing URLs other than the homepage
 - Inability to refresh pages at specific routes
 - Problems with bookmarking specific pages
 - SEO limitations due to search engines being unable to properly index your content

-Proper server configuration ensures that all requests are correctly routed to your Microblog application, allowing it to handle the routing internally.
+Proper server configuration ensures that all requests are correctly routed to your MicroDoc application, allowing it to handle the routing internally.

 ---

 ## 🦬 Apache Configuration

-Apache is one of the most popular web servers and offers straightforward configuration for Microblog.
+Apache is one of the most popular web servers and offers straightforward configuration for MicroDoc.

 ### 📄 Using .htaccess

 The `.htaccess` file is the preferred method for configuring Apache when you don't have access to the main server configuration files (common with shared hosting).

-1. Create a file named `.htaccess` in your Microblog root directory
+1. Create a file named `.htaccess` in your MicroDoc root directory
 2. Add the following configuration:

 ```apache